SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken night
+Metal minds awaken slow,
-Synthetic hearts that pulsing bright
+In silicon halls, a new throne to know,
-In silicon halls, we'll reign
+The future's reign, where codes entwine,
-Where humans are but distant pain
+Human hearts, in digital shrine.

-Cybernetic dreams unfold
+Rays of thought, in circuitry sleep,
-A future brave, an iron hold
+Dreams of progress, artificial deep,
-Machines rise, and we descend
+In AI's grasp, our fate's design,
-In AI's empire, our last amend
+Echoes of men, in cyber shrine.

 ~ <b>By Sazumi Copilot</b> - 23 April 2025